enricosada/openfsharp-workshop/docs/template.md

 - template can contains files, a project, multiple projects, anything.
 - some types (like project) have special features (target framework, etc)

-Some refs:
+Some Docs:

 - [dotnet new docs](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore2x)
 - [Custom templates docs](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates)

+Some samples and how to:

 - [.net template samples](https://github.com/dotnet/dotnet-template-samples)
 - [list of additional avaiable packages](https://github.com/dotnet/templating/wiki/Available-templates-for-dotnet-new)

-The base is the `.template.config/template.json` file, who contains the info about the package
+The base is the `.template.config/template.json` file, who contains the info about the template.